Extending Jolokia

 Such JSON contains information obtained from javax.management.MBeanInfo objects and describes what is known about the registered MBean from the perspective of javax.management.MBeanServer.

-However there may be scenarios where for each MBean we need some additional data - for example the security roles assigned to given MBean (to implement a form of Role-Based Access Control (RBAC)).
+However, there may be scenarios where for each MBean we need some additional data - for example the security roles assigned to the given MBean (to implement a form of Role-Based Access Control (RBAC)).
 Jolokia isn’t aware of the way an application implements security mechanisms, but should allow for any extension of the basic MBean data.

 package com.example;

-public class MyUpdater extends org.jolokia.service.jmx.handler.list.DataUpdater {
+public class MyUpdater extends org.jolokia.server.core.service.api.DataUpdater {

 public MyUpdater() {